pujols/OSU_CSE_5523_2024AU/HW_1_programming_set/HW_1_programming/Readme.md

 You have two parts to implement in `Regression.py`:

 * The function `def linear_regression(X, Y)`: please go to the function and read the input format, output format, and the instructions carefully.
-You can assume that the actual inputs will follow the input format, and your goal is to generate the required numpy arrays (`w` and `b`), the weights and bias of linear regression.
+You can assume that the actual inputs will follow the input format, and your goal is to generate the required numpy arrays (`w` and `b`), i.e., the weights and the bias of linear regression.
 Please make sure that your results follow the required numpy array shapes.
 You are to implement your code between `### Your job 1 starts here ###` and `### Your job 1 ends here ###`.
-Please note that `1` has not been appended into `X`.
+Please note that `1` has not been appended to `X`.
 1. If you want to apply the closed-form solution directly, you have to append `1` into your data `X` (for every column).
 You are free to create more space between those two lines: we include them just to explicitly tell you where you are going to implement them.

 * The decision of which polynomial degree to use via the validation process: please go to `def main(args)`.
-You are to implement your code between `### Your job 2 starts here ###` and and `### Your job 2 ends here ###`.
+You are to implement your code between `### Your job 2 starts here ###` and `### Your job 2 ends here ###`.
 You will see some instructions there.
 You are free to create more space between those two lines: we include them just to explicitly tell you where you are going to implement them.

 ## Auto grader: